 Kristin Anderson’s digital frame piece Your…(#3) presents the photo of a woman with a constantly changing label: from “your friend” to “your ruler” to “your neighbor,” etc. Through this piece she brings to the fore issues of racial discrimination and profiling by forcing the viewer to confront their own appearance-based prejudices.
 Dawn Williams Boyd also questions the nature of the viewing experience with her painting of a lynch mob.
 In Center, TX 1920, the figures stand in a group with defiant stances, a single foot dangling above their heads.
 Her powerful colors and almost photographic presentation slyly show the viewer the horrific quality of this seemingly innocuous scene.
 Debi Harney engages with the concept of everyday violence in her art quilt, Are You a Witch, inspired by the campaign against female genital mutilation.
 Her intricately woven quilt is dotted by what seem to be flowers from a distance, but closer examination of the piece reveals an intricate series of tiny red stitches.

-The Political Woman Group Exhibition Features The Following Artists: Karen Abbott (IL), Kristin Anderson (NY), Tracy Beaver (IL), Dawn A. Williams Boyd (CO), Christine DiThomas (IL), Henri Doner-Hedrick (KS), Heidi Hardin (CA), Debi Harney (WA), Robyn Henzel (NY), Dawn Hunter (GA), Tracey Lane (GA), Rosalie Mahoney (CA), Mary Ann Papanek-Miller (WA), Joanne Pasila (MA), Eden Stern (IL), Carla Stetson (MN), Judith Winn (MO), Alyssa Wood (MN), Nanette Wylde (CA), Hong Zhang (CA)
+Exhibiting Artists: Karen Abbott (IL), Kristin Anderson (NY), Tracy Beaver (IL), Dawn A. Williams Boyd (CO), Christine DiThomas (IL), Henri Doner-Hedrick (KS), Heidi Hardin (CA), Debi Harney (WA), Robyn Henzel (NY), Dawn Hunter (GA), Tracey Lane (GA), Rosalie Mahoney (CA), Mary Ann Papanek-Miller (WA), Joanne Pasila (MA), Eden Stern (IL), Carla Stetson (MN), Judith Winn (MO), Alyssa Wood (MN), Nanette Wylde (CA), Hong Zhang (CA).